danneu/klobb/README.md

 Though without any additional middleware, klobb does not parse the body at all.

+The underlying Node request is always available at `request.get('nreq')` and is never converted into an immutable map itself.

 ### Handler :: async (Request -> Response)

 A handler is an `async` function that takes a request and returns a response.